City of London: Wards

-Following boundary changes in 1994, and later reform of the business vote in the city, there was a major boundary and electoral representation revision of the wards in 2003, and they were reviewed again in 2010 for change in 2013, though not to such a dramatic extent.
+Following boundary changes in 1994, and later reform of the business vote in the City, there was a major boundary and electoral representation revision of the wards in 2003, and they were reviewed again in 2010 for change in 2013, though not to such a dramatic extent.
 The review was conducted by senior officers of the corporation and senior judges of the Old Bailey; the wards are reviewed by this process to avoid malapportionment.
-The procedure of review is unique in the United Kingdom as it is not conducted by the Electoral Commission or a local government boundary commission every 8 to 12 years, which is the case for all other wards in Great Britain.
+The procedure of review is unique in the United Kingdom as it is not conducted by the Electoral Commission or a local government boundary commission every eight to 12 years, which is the case for all other wards in Great Britain.
 Particular churches, livery company halls and other historic buildings and structures are associated with a ward, such as St Paul's Cathedral with Castle Baynard, and London Bridge with Bridge; boundary changes in 2003 removed some of these historic connections.

 Each ward elects an alderman to the Court of Aldermen, and commoners (the City equivalent of a councillor) to the Court of Common Council of the corporation.
 Only electors who are Freemen of the City of London are eligible to stand.
 The number of commoners a ward sends to the Common Council varies from two to ten, depending on the number of electors in each ward.
 Since the 2003 review it has been agreed that the four more residential wards: Portsoken, Queenhithe, Aldersgate and Cripplegate together elect 20 of the 100 commoners, whereas the business-dominated remainder elect the remaining 80 commoners.
-2003 and 2013 boundary changes have increased the residential emphasis of the mentioned four wards.
+Boundary changes in 2003 and 2013 have increased the residential emphasis of the mentioned four wards.

 Census data provides eight nominal rather than 25 real wards, all of varying size and population.
 Being subject to renaming and definition at any time, these census 'wards' are notable in that four of the eight wards accounted for 67% of the 'square mile' and held 86% of the population, and these were in fact similar to and named after four City of London wards: